 After digging around a bit more, I learned that Chinese is classified as an analytical language, as opposed to an agglutinative one.
 These terms skillfully capture the dichotomy described above.
 Analysis is the study of how parts give rise to wholes, which closely matches the style of reasoning required for learning Chinese.
 In contrast, agglutination is the process of stitching things together, which in the linear medium of language takes the form of chained morphemes which have to be dissected sequentially.

 Even if the Alchemy-like nature of analytical languages is an intriguing topic on its own, what I find even more captivating is how Chinese culture leaks through and permeates the language through the semantic reactions.
 Whole packs of mental models, ways of conceptualizing the world, are baked into the very fabric of the language, just as was the case in Alchemy.
 The very way of referring to a computer makes use of the analogy of the electric brain.
 A family is conceptualized in terms of the people at home.
 Allegedly, people of ancient China conceived of good as having a wife and a child.
-The language is as much an artifact as it is a carrier of an ideology, and it’s fascinating.
+The language is as much an artifact as it is a carrier of a worldview, and it’s fascinating.

 A detour to the expert systems of 1960s might be informative as to why this happens.
 If you endowed such a system with knowledge of the world (e.g. health symptoms) and with rules for reasoning about it (e.g. symptomatology of diseases), it could reach surprisingly accurate verdicts (e.g. healthy).
 Crucially, expert systems had to either rely on forward chaining or backward chaining.
 Forward chaining refers to deriving all possible facts based on the initial knowledge base (e.g. not suffering from A, B, C…), hoping that the target will be verified in the process.
 Backward chaining means reasoning backwards from the target, working your way back to the initial facts (e.g. What symptoms would be present if the person was to have this sickness?).
 Alchemy is all about forward chaining, and so appears to be Chinese on a fine-grain level.
 However, when reflecting on what concepts mean, what we do is closer to backward chaining, as we’re understanding them in relation to other ones.
 This duality highlights the link between knowing how to follow the recipe and what the end result is made of.